Lone worker risk assessment

-As well as your lone workers, the business holds a legal responsibility to protect the wellbeing of anyone who may be effected by the businesses work activities.
+As well as your lone workers, the business holds a legal responsibility to protect the well-being of anyone who may be affected by the businesses work activities.
 This includes members of the public and other workers operating nearby.

 Therefore, you must consider whether anyone else could be harmed by the activities of your lone workers.
 For example, if they are working at height and drop an object, could someone be injured below?

 3. Evaluate the risks and decide on precautions

 Once hazards have been identified, you then need to decide how likely it is that harm will occur, and what the level of harm will be to your lone worker.

 The actions you take to reduce or eliminate risk will need to take into consideration the following;